About the British Commission for Maritime History

 The objectives of the ICMH are to encourage and co-ordinate research by maritime historians in a spirit of international understanding.
 National Commissions were set up in several countries, and the British Commission (BCMH) was one of the first.

 BCMH is a charitable trust.
 Its Trustees are drawn from UK museums, universities and other maritime-related organisations.
-It enjoys the generous sponsorship of various bodies, notably the Society for Nautical Research, the Maritime Information Association and Lloyd’s Register Foundation.
+It enjoys the generous sponsorship of various bodies, notably the Society for Nautical Research, the former Maritime Information Association and Lloyd’s Register Foundation.